RudrakshKashyap/cp/markdownFiles/Random.md

     return 0;
 }
 ```

-`std::uniform_int_distribution` cannot work without a random number engine.
-The random number engine (e.g., `std::mt19937`) is essential because it provides the source of randomness, while the distribution (e.g., `std::uniform_int_distribution`) shapes that randomness into the desired range and statistical properties.
+- `uniform_int_distribution` cannot work without a random number engine.
+The random number engine (e.g., `mt19937`) is essential because it provides the source of randomness, while the distribution (e.g., `uniform_int_distribution`) shapes that randomness into the desired range and statistical properties.

+- You could technically use `% mod` but it will add **modulo bias** and does not guarantee uniformity unless `rng` range is perfectly divisible by `mod`.

-The distribution (e.g., `std::uniform_int_distribution`) does not generate random numbers on its own.
+- The distribution (e.g., `uniform_int_distribution`) does not generate random numbers on its own.
 Instead, it transforms the raw numbers from the engine into the desired range and distribution.

+- If you want to generated Uniform Random Numbers in range `[0, UINT_MAX]`
+You could technically use the raw output of `std::mt19937` (a 32-bit generator) since its range is also the same.
+While `mt19937` is designed to be uniform, `uniform_int_distribution` adds an extra layer of correctness.

 ```cpp
 // DON'T do this - creates same sequence every time